 We drove around there the following day, and saw more of them frolicking.
 I had goosebumps thinking how incredibly lucky we are to be surrounded by rolling green hills, and mountains, abundant land wildlife, and then have whales dancing and playing nearby.

 We had our own bikes, but you can rent e-bikes here if needed.

 Watch this video of our cycling around Narooma:

 On one other lazy afternoon, we jumped back on the bikes for a pedal around to the Foreshore Park and discovered a fantastic tapas bar and restaurant, The Quarterdeck.

 We had coffee and cake with views out to the inlet.

 The Quarterdeck is also a great place to try some local seafood dishes such as fresh oysters, while watching the waves lapping in the ocean over the Wagonga Inlet.

 It’s a popular place to come for meals and to hand feed the fish just off the jetty.
 The girls had a serious buzz doing this.

-For pretty nice views over town, the Lookout just out of town.
-(Head north over the bridge and about 3-5 minutes on the left is a small sign that says lookout) and you get
+For pretty nice views over town, head to the Bar Rock Lookout just out of town.
+To get there, simply head north over the bridge and after about 3-5 minutes on the left there is a small sign that says lookout.